longhornbuckle/linalg/README.md

 Testing
 -------
 Running provided tests requires CMake.
-- gcc-12
+- gcc-12 / cmake 3.22.2
+  - Warning free with `-Wall -pedantic -Wextra  -Wno-unused-function -Wno-unused-variable -Wno-unused-but-set-variable -Wno-unused-local-typedefs`
+  - C++23.

+- clang-14 / 3.22.2
-  - Warning free with `-Wall -pedantic -Wextra  -Wno-unused-function -Wno-unused-variable -Wno-unused-but-set-variable -Wno-unused-local-typedefs` for C++23.
+  - Warning free with `-Wall -pedantic -Wextra  -Wno-unused-function -Wno-unused-variable -Wno-unused-but-set-variable -Wno-unused-local-typedefs`
+  - C++20
+  - No use of multi-dimensional index operator\[\](...).
+Use operator()(...).
+  - No use of concepts.
+Out-of-class member function definitions with concepts unsupported until clang-16.
+  - No use execution policies.
+  - No use of -stdc++.
+Results in linker error.

+NOTE: If reviewing tests, detail::access( ... ) is used to obscure use of operator\(\)( ... ) or operator\[\]( ... ) depending on build environment.
+The appropriate index operator should be available for tested configurations.

 Documentation
 -------------